At a Glance

 - Local Government Pension Scheme (one of the most generous pension schemes in the UK).

-- 28 days paid annual leave (with an option to purchase more), giving you have ample time to relax.
+- 28 days paid annual leave (with an option to purchase more) + Statutory days.

 - An option to buy a bicycle, including e-bikes and adapted pedal cycles, at a discounted rate.